Top 10 tips to registering a company online

 10. Use a company formation agent

-Most of these steps are pretty straightforward.
+Most of these steps are generally straightforward.
 But when you pile everything up and take stock of all the things you’re going to need to do and remember, it’s easy to get a bit overwhelmed.
-That’s why you might end up saving yourself a lot of time, money and stress by registering your company through an online company formation agent.
+That’s why you will end up saving yourself a lot of time, money and stress by registering your company through an online company formation agent.

 Companies House has authorised a number of company formation agents to file electronic incorporations — and it can make life super simple for business owners.

 With a company formation agent, all you’ve got to do is fill out a quick online form.
-Then, your agent will do all the boring bits and double check to make sure everything has been filled out correctly.
-This can prevent your application from getting rejected or delayed, saving you lots of time.
+Then, your agent can double-check to make sure everything has been filled out correctly.
+This can prevent your application from getting rejected or delayed, saving you time.

 Likewise, going for a company formation agent also saves you money.
 Accountants typically charge in the region of £200 to £300 to register a company.
-But if you choose a company formation agent like 1st Formations, you can form a company online in a matter of hours starting from just £12.99.
+But if you choose a company formation - such as 1st Formations - you can form a company online in a matter of hours starting from only £12.99.

 Ready to learn more?

-Check out the 1st Formations blog to discover everything you need to know about forming a UK limited company and giving your business the best possible chances of success.
+Check out the 1st Formations site (and their dedicated blog) to discover everything you need to know about forming a UK limited company and how to give your business the best possible chances of success.